 The Entire App Is Now an MCP Server

-The architecture now runs all 75 tools inside the desktop application and exposes them as a network MCP server.
+The architecture now runs all 91 tools inside the desktop application and exposes them as a network MCP server.
 External AI tools (Claude Code, Codex, Claude Desktop, Cursor) can connect to a running Load Tester instance and use the same tools directly.
 The tool implementations didn’t change.
 Only the transport layer.

 For users more comfortable with CLI agents than a desktop GUI, this changes the interaction model entirely.
 Claude Code or Codex can connect to the MCP server and access every tool in the application: configure test cases, run load tests, investigate results, generate reports.
-The in-app report generator uses 10 of the 75 tools through its agentic loop.
-An external CLI agent gets all 75, plus its own capabilities: file I/O, web search, multi-step reasoning.
+The in-app report generator uses 10 of the 91 tools through its agentic loop.
+An external CLI agent gets all 91, plus its own capabilities: file I/O, web search, multi-step reasoning.
 The best reports I’ve written so far were produced by pointing Claude Code at the dashboard API endpoints and letting it investigate freely.
 Now any MCP-capable AI client gets that same access, with the same tools that already work.

-This also raises an interesting question about the RAG architecture described earlier.
+This also raises an interesting question about the RAG half of the architecture.
 With context windows expanding to 1M tokens (Claude Opus 4), it’s not clear that carefully curating retrieval to reduce context size actually improves results when the agent has room to hold everything at once.
 The L0-L1-L2 triage and recipe system were designed to feed the AI only the most relevant information for a given problem.
 That discipline still matters for cost and latency, but a CLI agent with a million-token window can afford to pull in far more context and still reason effectively.
 Whether precision retrieval outperforms brute-force context loading in practice is an open question, and one that may keep shifting as context windows grow.

 What hasn’t gotten easier is the harder problem underneath all of this: validating the AI’s work.
 Did the agent correctly configure the test case?
 Did it identify every dynamic value, or did it miss the subtle one buried three requests deep?
 Did the generated report deliver an accurate and complete analysis of the results, or did it gloss over a degradation pattern that a human would have caught?
 Even with AI doing the analysis, building the datasets and evaluation frameworks to answer those questions reliably remains the real bottleneck.
 The architecture works.
 Proving that its output is trustworthy, consistently, across the full range of real-world test scenarios, is the harder part.